 Many students work on a part-time basis during their training to help with their education costs.
-If students require assistance in securing part-time employment while attending classes, the Career Services Department will make a reasonable effort to assist them in their search.
+If students require assistance in securing part-time employment while attending classes, Blake Austin College will make a reasonable effort to assist them in their search.